 In my personal experience, Bogota is far from a safe city, but neither is New York City or any other big city!
-In this post, I am going to talk you through some of the safety issues and offer you some safety advice for Bogotá.
+In this post, I am going to talk you through some of the safety issues you are likely to face and offer you some safety advice for Bogotá Colombia.

-The biggest safety issues in Bogotá are:
+The biggest Bogotá safety issues are:

 - Street Crime (pickpocketing and bag theft)